parisepigenetics/RASflow_EDC/README.md

 [username@clust-slurm-client index]$ tar -zxvf hg38.tar.gz
 ```

 **STAR indexes** depend on STAR version.
 STAR 2.7.5a is used here, the indexes should be made with version 2.7.5a or 2.7.4a to be compatible.
-If you dont find the indexes you need, you can generate them from your genome FASTA.
+If you don't find the indexes you need, you can generate them from your genome FASTA.
 To do so, you can run `StarIndex.sh` giving the path to your genome FASTA file (here `/shared/bank/homo_sapiens/hg38/fasta/hg38.fa` and to the output directory where the index will be saved (here `index/STAR_2.7.5a/hg38`).

 ```
 [username@clust-slurm-client RASflow_IFB]$ sbatch StarIndex.sh /shared/bank/homo_sapiens/hg38/fasta/hg38.fa index/STAR_2.7.5a/hg38